Stronger Together: Navigating the Personal Impacts of Substance Use Family-led dialogues across British Columbia (2018-2019)

 Nanaimo – July - Exact dates TBD, in partnership with Island Health

 Vernon – TBD, in partnership with Interior Health

 Vancouver - TBD, in partnership with Vancouver Coastal Health and the City of Vancouver

 For more information please call us at the BC Bereavement Helpline at 604-738-9950 or toll free at 1-877-779-2223.

 Completed Community Visits:

 Victoria - visits completed November 28 - December 1, 2018.
-Final report will be posted here soon.
+Click here for the final report.

 Surrey - visits completed March 5 - 9, 2019.
 Final report to be posted here.